What Is Chemotherapy?

 Talk to your doctor to determine the best treatment strategy for you.

 5-Fluorouracil (5-FU) has been the first-choice chemotherapy drug for colorectal cancer for many years.
 It is used in combination with leucovorin (a vitamin), which makes 5-FU more effective.
 5-FU is given intravenously.
-Recently, a pill form of 5-FU has been developed, called Xeloda, which is used for colorectal cancer that has spread to other organs.
+A pill form of 5-FU, Xeloda, is used for colorectal cancer that has spread to other organs.
 Xeloda is also being used as adjuvant therapy or neoadjuvant therapy with radiation in patients with rectal cancers to heighten the effect of radiation.
 Other drugs include Camptosar and Eloxatin.
 These drugs are usually combined with 5-FU or Xeloda after surgery or in the advanced setting.

 What Are the Side Effects of Chemotherapy for Colorectal Cancer?